Medical Lab Technician Certification – MLT (ASCP)

 Search For Schools

-An individual hoping to work as a medical lab technician must complete educational and other requirements if they wish to obtain certification through the American Society for Clinical Pathology (ASCP), one of the primary licensing bodies for the profession.
-Certification is not a prerequisite for employment countrywide, although a number of states do require MLTs to pursue licensure before practicing, namely California, Florida, Georgia, Hawaii, Louisiana, Montana, Nevada, New York, North Dakota, Rhode Island, Tennessee, and West Virginia, as well as Puerto Rico.
+Aspiring medical lab technicians must complete educational and other requirements to obtain certification through the American Society for Clinical Pathology (ASCP), one of the primary licensing bodies for the profession.
+Certification is not a prerequisite for employment countrywide.

 MLT (ASCP) Certification Eligibility – US & International

-In order to obtain certification as a medical lab technician through ASCP, an individual must first obtain an associate degree or complete at least 60 semester hours (including six hours of chemistry and six of biology) of academic credit from a college or university accredited by a recognized regional or national accreditation agency, and:
+To obtain certification as a medical lab technician through ASCP, an individual must first earn an associate degree or complete at least 60 semester hours (including six hours of chemistry and six hours of biology) of academic credit from a college or university.
+In addition, this college or university must be accredited by a recognized regional or national accreditation agency.

-- Have successfully completed a medical lab technician program accredited by the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS) or the Accrediting Bureau of Health Education Schools (ABHES) within the past five years; or
+- Route 1: Successful completion of a medical lab technician program accredited by the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS) or the Accrediting Bureau of Health Education Schools (ABHES) within the past five years; or

-- Have successfully completed a 50-week U.S. military medical laboratory training course within the past ten years; or
+- Route 2: Completion of a 50-week U.S. military medical laboratory training course within the past ten years; or

-- Possess three years full-time acceptable clinical laboratory experience in blood banking, chemistry, hematology, microbiology, immunology, and urinalysis/fluids in an accredited laboratory within the past ten years.
+- Route 3: Possess three years of full-time acceptable clinical laboratory experience in blood banking, chemistry, hematology, microbiology, immunology, and urinalysis/fluids in an accredited laboratory within the past ten years.

 For international (ASCPi) applicants, there are three routes to certification exam eligibility:

-- A two-year diploma in medical laboratory science from an accredited institution with training in hematology, chemistry, blood banking (immunohematology) and microbiology; or
+- Route 1: A two-year diploma in medical laboratory science from an accredited institution with training in hematology, chemistry, blood banking (immunohematology), and microbiology; or

-- A two-year diploma from an accredited institution in biological science or chemistry and completion of a qualifying medical laboratory science program; or
+- Route 2: A two-year diploma from an accredited institution in biological science or chemistry and completion of a qualifying medical laboratory science program; or

-- A two-year diploma from an accredited institution in biological science or chemistry and completion of three years of acceptable clinical laboratory experience.
+- Route 3: A two-year diploma from an accredited institution in biological science or chemistry and completion of three years of acceptable clinical laboratory experience.

 No one specific method of study is correct or will guarantee success.
-However, there are a number of ways to prepare for the exam that will give applicants the the best chance of obtaining positive results.
+However, there are many ways to prepare for the exam to give applicants the best chance of obtaining favorable results.

-To begin, before sitting for the exam, an aspiring medical lab technician should consider reading the material offered on the ASCP “suggested reading list.”
-Although the list contains a number of print publications, a variety of online material is suggested as well, including:
+Before sitting for the exam, an aspiring medical lab technician should consider reading the material offered on the ASCP’s list of Suggested Reading for Examination Preparation.
+This list contains several print publications and a variety of online material, including:

 - Blood Bank Guy – Transfusion Medicine Education